kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	E. Is difficult to see during surgery

 #### Answer: D. Supplies most of the muscles in the posterior compartment of the forearm - *FALSE* = A. Runs between brachioradialis and extensor carpi radialis longus - TRUE
 - The radial nerve enters the forearm anterior to the lateral epicondyle, runs between brachialis and brachioradialis and divides into the superficial radial and posterior interosseous nerve (PIN).
-The PIN splits the supinator (site of damage during retraction of the muscle) and supplies all of the extensor muscles except brachioradialis, extensor carpi radialis brevis and extensor carpi radialis longus.
-The superficial radial nerve passes to the dorsal radial surface of the hand in the distal third of the forearm by passing between brachioradialis and extensor carpi radialis longus.
-It can be visualised during the anterior approach to the forearm.
+The PIN splits the supinator (site of damage during retraction of the muscle) and supplies all of the extensor muscles except brachioradialis, extensor carpi radialis brevis and extensor carpi radialis longus
+- Superficial Radial Nerve
+	- passes to dorsal radial surface of hand in distal third of forearm
+	- passing between Brachioradialis and Extensor Carpi Radialis Longus
+	- It can be visualised during the anterior approach to the forearm

 Questions 121-130